Travis G. Harris is the Founder/President of North Carolina Warriors. He is a Retired 2nd Class Petty Officer.

 The audience that I had written for originally has changed over the years.
 In the beginning, I tried to be wide-ranging to pull in readers who enjoyed different genres.
 XIII, my first novel was a thriller with elements of horror, action, humor, and a diverse cast of characters.
 My next book was Lost Hours, a murder mystery featuring a private detective going through mental hardships while trying to solve a twenty-three-year-old murder case.
 I bounced around between genres with each book, which made it difficult for readers because they were expecting a mystery but got a supernatural thriller instead.

 Later, I wrote under two pen names (Keith Gaston and D K Gaston) to try to be less confusing.
 It helped for a while, especially when attending book conferences.
 If the conference was about mysteries, I brought only my mystery novels and if the subject was speculative fiction, you guessed it, all the supernatural books came out.
+Currently, I write for myself.
+If I write with an intended audience in mind, it takes the joy out of writing.

 How would you describe your style of writing?

 I write my books in a cinematic movie telling fashion with broad visual strokes, full character building, and a well-paced tempo.
 What I do not do, is spend too much time on certain details that you might find in other books in the same genre.
 By details, I mean, filler information, this being what variety of perfume a character sprayed herself with or the exact brand name clothing someone is wearing.
 If it’s not relevant to the story, I don’t tend to include them because I believe it slows the pacing of my stories.
+A great example of my cinematic style would be in The Friday House.
+I tried to put the reader into every scene and have readers go through the story, discovering the conspiracies and threats as the protagonists uncovered them.

 Tell us about your latest book.